jimmy-goh/ecvcs_2022/README.md

-# Exploring Computer Vision with Computer Vision (2022)
+# Exploring Computer Vision with Cloud Services (2022)

 ## Course Materials for Exploring Computer Vision with Cloud Services